solvingop/Random_pass-generator/README.md

 1. Run the program
-2. Choose the desired password length
-3. Click the "Generate Password" button
+2. Click the "Generate Password" button
-4. Copy the generated password
+3. Copy the generated password